EduardoVelRam/EduardoVelRam/README.md

 - 👋 Hi, I’m @EduardoVelRam
 - 👀 I’m interested in software development and data science.
-- 📫 How to reach me, email:velramedu@gmail.com
+- 📫 How to reach me, email: velramedu@gmail.com

 <!---
 EduardoVelRam/EduardoVelRam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.